-The parking serving the site is provided with one large on-site parking area consisting of 118 parking spaces and is accessed by driveways from Bagdad Avenue and Tripoli Way.
+The applicant proposed on-site parking area consisting of 118 parking spaces accessed by driveways from Bagdad Avenue and Tripoli Way.
+The new proposal reduces on-site parking to 104 parking spaces.
 Parking based on 120,873 sq. ft. of gross floor area, would require 362 spaces in the Pueblo Viejo Revitalization Plan.
-The applicant proposes 118 onsite parking spaces and 41 on-street parking spaces.
+The applicant proposes 104 on-site parking spaces and 38 on-street parking spaces.
 The Pueblo Viejo Revitalization Plan draft development standards allow for on street parking to be counted toward required parking if within 500 feet of the main entrance of the development.
 Senate Bill 35 allows affordable housing development within 1⁄2 mile of public transit to be exempted from parking standards.
-With the application of density bonus law, only 61 parking spaces would be required or a surplus of 97 parking spaces.
-Staff is supportive of allowing the development to utilize on-street parking to count towards satisfying parking requirements, which would be provided by constructing 13 diagonal parking spaces on Bagdad Avenue and 28 diagonal parking spaces on Tripoli Way.
+With the application of density bonus law, only 61 parking spaces would be required or a surplus of 81 parking spaces.
+Staff is supportive of allowing the development to utilize on-street parking to count towards satisfying parking requirements, which would be provided by constructing 10 diagonal parking spaces on Bagdad Avenue and 28 diagonal parking spaces on Tripoli Way.